hasura/docs-community-tracker/README.md

 - Fetching new issues and discussions from `hasura` GitHub repos
 - Taking the body of the issue or discussion and parsing it through an OpenAI model to summarize it succinctly
-- Perform an ETL job via a service account to log this into a spreadsheet available to everyone in the org
+- Performing an ETL job via a service account to log this into a spreadsheet available to everyone in the org

 The hope is to eventually include Discord threads and — if there's value — pipe this into the `hasura/docs-services` repository for use in the dashboard and with PromptQL.